Originally posted 2017-05-31 17:09:47.

 ‘Look,’ she was saying.
 ‘Look at my ass.
 Isn’t it taught and rounded?
 Isn’t it delightful to observe?
 Don’t think you can kid me, I know how sexy I am.’
 To the men she said, ‘I know you want it; so be a man and come get it,’ and to the women, ‘Well, you may have boobs and a pussy, but I have this — and it’s all I’ll ever need.’

 Nothing further from the affected faux masculinity of the New Gay Man could be imagined.
 That girl was sex on legs and she had the measure of her audience.
-You could see the men leering and the hostile glares of their wives.
+You could see the men leering and the furious glares of their wives.

 Part Three next week!